-- ⇒ Facilitate the establishment of Local AIDS Councils; - ⇒ Facilitate multi-sectoral and interdepartmental collaboration in the campaign against AIDS; - ⇒ Facilitate capacity building on HIV related issues; - ⇒ Commission relevant research and review statistics and other research reports relating to the District; - ⇒ Serve as the leading District public advocate to create an enabling environment for HIV/AIDS prevention, care and support; - ⇒ Report to the Provincial AIDS Council quarterly and annually on the progress made and challenges, which need to be addressed to combat HIV/AIDS in the District. - ⇒ To reinforce HIV/AIDS treatment. - ⇒ Transmission and eradication issues separated from HIV/AIDS co-contamination. - ⇒ Locate the most recent improvement in HIV/AIDS research and treatment.
+- ➡ Commission relevant research and review statistics and other research reports relating to the district. - ⇒ Serve as the leading District public advocate to create an enabling environment for HIV/AIDS prevention, care and support. - ⇒ Report to the Provincial AIDS Council quarterly and annually on the progress made and challenges, which need to be addressed to combat HIV/AIDS in the District. - \Rightarrow To reinforce HIV/AIDS treatment. - ⇒ Transmission and eradication issues separated from HIV/AIDS co-contamination. - ⇒ Locate the most recent improvement in HIV/AIDS research and treatment.

-HIV Strategy: uThukela district municipality has developed the HIV/AIDS strategy for both the community and for the workplace.
+HIV Strategy: uThukela district municipality has developed the HIV/AIDS strategy for both the community and for the workplace and is attached as an annexure.
 The following are some of the projects emanated from the strategy aimed at mitigating the impact of HIV/AIDS:

+- ⇒ Male circumcision

 - ⇒ Teenage pregnancy awareness campaign

-- □ Distribution of condoms
+- ⇒ Distribution of condoms

 - ⇒ Community mobilization to reduce new HIV/AIDS infections

-- ⇒ Establish and launch of support groups
+- ⇒ Establish and launch support groups

-- ⇒ Develop Policy on HIV/AIDS
+- ⇒ Development Policy on HIV/AIDS

 - ⇒ Empower youth, men, disability and women on HIV/AIDS through workshop

 - ⇒ Coordinate DAC meetings

 - ⇒ Review District implementation plan

 - ⇒ Review District strategic plan (2017-2022) and World AIDS day commemoration